-SOURCE: World Bank; OECD; Bureau van Dijk; European Commission AMECO database; US Bureau of Economic Analysis; IHS; Oxford Economics; McKinsey Corporate Performance Analysis Tool; McKinsey Global Institute analysis

-Companies from advanced economies still capture more than two-thirds of global profits (Exhibit E2).
+SOURCE: World Bank; OECD; Bureau van Dijk; European Commission AMECO database; US Bureau of Economic Analysis; IHS; Oxford Economics; McKinsey Corporate Performance Analysis Tool; McKinsey Global Institute analysis Companies from advanced economies still capture more than two-thirds of global profits (Exhibit E2).
 On average, publicly listed North American corporations, for example, increased their profit margins from 5.6 percent of sales in 1980 to 9 percent in 2013.
 In fact, the after-tax profits of US firms are at their highest level as a share of national income since 1929.
 European firms have been on a similar trajectory since the 1980s, though their performance has been dampened since 2008.
 Companies from China, India, and Southeast Asia have also experienced a remarkable rise in fortunes, though with a greater focus on growing revenue than on profit margins.
 The most successful companies have grown as large as entire nations.
 Walmart's workforce is larger than the population of Latvia or Slovenia.
 ExxonMobil's profits are equivalent to the GDP of Bolivia or Jordan.
 When Apple's market valuation hit some \$750 billion in early 2015, it approached the size of the entire stock market in Russia or Spain.
+Exhibit E2 Firms from advanced economies capture more than two-thirds of the global profit pool

-"Other advanced" refers to Hong Kong, Taiwan, and Middle Eastern countries such as Israel and the UAE; "other emerging" refers mainly to Russia, Eastern Europe, and Africa.
+1 "Other advanced" refers to Hong Kong, Taiwan, and Middle Eastern countries such as Israel and the UAE; "other emerging" refers mainly to Russia, Eastern Europe, and Africa.
 NOTE: Numbers may not sum due to rounding.

-SOURCE: World Bank; OECD; Bureau van Dijk; European Commission AMECO database; US Bureau of Economic Analysis; IHS; Oxford Economics; McKinsey Corporate Performance Analysis Tool; McKinsey Global Institute analysis

-Size matters, because large firms (those with more than \$1 billion in annual revenue) have an outsized economic impact-and they have been the biggest beneficiaries of this extended bull run.
+SOURCE: World Bank; OECD; Bureau van Dijk; European Commission AMECO database; US Bureau of Economic Analysis; IHS; Oxford Economics; McKinsey Corporate Performance Analysis Tool; McKinsey Global Institute analysis 10% of publicly held companies account for 80% of profits Size matters, because large firms (those with more than \$1 billion in annual revenue) have an outsized economic impact-and they have been the biggest beneficiaries of this extended bull run.
 They account for nearly 60 percent of global revenue and 65 percent of market capitalization.
 Moreover, relatively few firms drive the majority of value creation: among the world's public companies, just 10 percent of firms account for 80 percent of profits, and the top quintile earns 90 percent.
 Companies once reinvested most of their earnings, but they are increasingly holding on to their profits.
 Since 1980 corporate cash holdings have ballooned to 10 percent of GDP in the United States, 22 percent in Western Europe, 34 percent in South Korea, and 47 percent in Japan.
 With low borrowing costs and plenty of available cash on hand, companies in some industries have engaged in a massive wave of mergers and acquisitions.
 The biggest names are getting even bigger.